bl1231/bilbomd/README.md

 require('crypto').randomBytes(64).toString('hex')
 ```

+There are a number of other environment variables specified in the `.env` file that are needed by the various docker services/containers outlined below.
+They should be fairly self explanitory.

 ## 1. Build and deploy the backend Docker services.

 You must have the ability to start docker containers on the machine where you want to run BilboMD backend services.
 The `docker-compose.yml` file specifies 4 services: